 Volunteer to lead a Business Solutions Center consulting team to address real-life issues for a real consulting client.
 Manage relationships with the client, build a team atmosphere, motivate your peers, and inspire your teammates to go above and beyond and exceed expectations.

 Learn by teaching and mentor first-year students as they settle in to their Tippie experience.
-As part of Tippie's Links Program, second-year students provide leadership, support, and career guidance to first-year MBAs.
-Your Links partner might help you get acclimated to the program and community, get involved in activities, practice with mock interviews, and more.
-Links will continue to improve your leadership and communication—skills highly sought after by MBA recruiters.
+As part of Tippie's Coaches Program, second-year students provide leadership, support, and career guidance to first-year MBAs.
+Your partner might help you get acclimated to the program and community, get involved in activities, practice with mock interviews, and more.
+Serving as a coach improves your leadership and communication—skills highly sought after by MBA recruiters.